-The backlog of sales orders at December 31, 2016 varied among our 19 factories and in total was approximately \$90.5 million, or approximately six weeks of current production levels, compared to \$48.5 million at December 26, 2015.
+The backlog of sales orders at July 1, 2017 varied among our 20 factories and in total was approximately \$137 million compared to \$55 million at July 2, 2016.
 Retailers may cancel orders prior to production without penalty.
 Accordingly, until the production of a particular home has commenced, we do not consider our backlog to be firm orders.